syf107/syf107/README.md

 <h1 align="center">Hi 👋, I'm Syarief Arifin</h1>
 <h3 align="center">
-  A passionate frontend developer from Indonesia.
+  A passionate web developer from Indonesia.
 I'm a career switcher and looking for a first tech job as software engineer.
 </h3>